pavolloffay/jaeger-kibana/README.md

 # Jaeger Kibana

-Project guidelines how to use Jaeger with Kibana
+Guidelines how to use Jaeger with Kibana.

 ## Searching on Tags